ovh-ux/ovh-chatbot/platforms/README.md

 + `messenger` --> Contains all the object and functions and adapter object to reply on Facebook Messenger
 + `slack` --> Contains functions and adapter object to send reply on Slack
 + `web` --> Contains functions and adapter object to send reply in the *ovh's managers*
++ `twitter` -->  Contains functions and adapter object to send reply on Twitter DMs

 ### Add a new platform